django-guardian/django-guardian/docs/userguide/performance.md

 ## Direct foreign keys

-!!! note "Added in 1.1"
+!!! abstract "Added in version 1.1"

-In order to make our permission checks faster we can use direct foreign key solution.
-It actually is very simple to setup - we need to declare two new models next to our `Project` model, one for `User` and one for `Group` models:
+To make our permission checks faster, we can use a direct foreign key.
+It is straightforward to set up;
+All we need to do is to declare two new models next to our `Project` model, one for `User` and one for `Group` models:

 ``` python
 from guardian.models import UserObjectPermissionBase